Find information on African-American populations, veterans, business-owners, incomes, home-owners, and more, in honor of

 Percent of blacks who voted in the 2012 presidential election, higher than the 64.1 percent of non-Hispanic whites who did so.
 This marks the first time that blacks have voted at a higher rate than whites since the Census Bureau started publishing statistics on voting by the eligible citizen population in 1996.

 Income, Poverty and Health Insurance

 The annual median income of black households in 2013, compared with the nation at $51,939.

 Poverty rate in 2013 for blacks, while nationally it was 14.5 percent.

 Percentage of blacks that were covered by health insurance during all or part of 2013.
 Nationally, 86.6 percent of all races were covered by health insurance.

 Among households with a black householder, the percentage that contained a family in 2013.
 There were 9.8 million black family households.

 Among families with black householders, the percentage that were married couples in 2013.

-The percentage of civilian employed blacks 16 and older who worked in management, business, science and arts occupations, while 36.1 percent of the total population worked in these occupations.
+The percentage of civilian employed blacks 16 and over who worked in management, business, science and arts occupations, while 36.3 percent of the total civilian employed population worked in these occupations.